jes3rk/code-analysis-web/CodeNotes.md

     }
 };
 ```
-Add a placeholder image to all persons in the API results if lacking one
+Add a placeholder image to all persons in the API results if lacking one.

 ### Sort by Last Name
 #### Initial Code (Line 211):